yaphewill/HouseLocker/README.md

 # HouseLocker
 At the moment, the contract 'Affitto.sol' does not compile.
-This is because we stumbled upon the 24576 bytes contract size limit introduced with the Spurious Dragon Ethereum hardfork in 2016. <br> This is also the reason why several functions that were previously overloaded as a design choice to make the code more elegant have now been condensed in one function (initialize and delete_contract_instance), as well as the reason why most of the getters that were considered not essential for testing have been commented. <br>
+This is because we stumbled upon the EIP 170 (24576 bytes contract size limit) introduced with the Spurious Dragon Ethereum hardfork in 2016. <br> This is also the reason why several functions that were previously overloaded as a design choice to make the code more elegant have now been condensed in one function (initialize and delete_contract_instance), as well as the reason why most of the getters that were considered not essential for testing have been commented. <br>